cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 - We use **ethnio intercepts** to **gather feedback from existing visitors we are unable to reach out with other tools**.
 Circumstances and context matter in user research, and someone who’s using the website in **real time, for real purposes**, is going to behave differently than someone who’s just being told to accomplish some task via other platforms.
 We also use ethnio intercepts as a **source for recruitment**
 - We use ethnio to **uncover visitor's context of use and motivations when using the site**.
 We use this information to better address those contexts and **perform interviews** to dig deeper into those motivations.
 - **Link**: [ethnio](https://ethn.io)
+- Projects where we have used ethnio intercepts: vaccines page (english and spanish), health equity page, industry guidance page and help for seniors.
 - These are the steps to use ethnio as a source for recruitment and data gathering tool: